phuquan1708/Measure-and-control-DC-motor-speed/README.md

 # Measure-and-control-DC-motor-speed
-Use potentiometer to control DC motor GA25 and measure by Proximity Sensors SN-04
+Use potentiometer to control DC motor GA25 and measure speed by Proximity Sensors SN-04